-Upon first glance, it makes complete sense to start selling on Udemy.
-The platform is already built for you, you don't have to worry about hosting or webs design, and students can discover your courses through Udemy, removing any marketing on your own end.
+On first glance, it makes complete sense to start selling on Udemy.
+The platform is already built for you, you don't have to worry about hosting or web design.
+Students can discover your courses through Udemy, removing any marketing on your end.

 That said, this type of convenience comes at a cost.
 I'm all for getting your courses and other products on a marketplace, but I'm also a firm believer that your main revenue should arrive via your own website.
 This way, you have full control over your branding, and almost every penny of the sale price goes into your pocket.

-However, that freedom also comes at a cost, since you need to complete your own marketing and run your own site.
+However, that freedom also comes at a cost, since you need to complete your marketing and run your site.